sguox002/leetcode/leetcode-all.md

 - algorithm in array applied in tree.
 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-865	Smallest Subtree with all the Deepest Nodes    		61.4%	Medium
+postorder to get the max depth and the first node with ldepth=rdepth.
+->>

 <<-872	Leaf-Similar Trees    		64.5%	Easy	->>
 <<-889	Construct Binary Tree from Preorder and Postorder Traversal    		66.9%	Medium	->>